Jailhouse Ruin Pastel on paper by Akiko Hirano

 Except for pieces of chert flakes on the ground, the corridor was empty.
 Kuro-e picked up a piece and felt it with her thumb.
 It was sharp enough to draw blood, remnant from making arrowheads.
 Kuro-e was lost in a deep thought; she had difficulty reconciling the seemingly idyllic setting with the near-paranoid defensive measures.
 Anasazi moved en masse from mesa-tops to defensive strongholds in the 12th and 13th centuries.
 These people were terrified of something; what were they afraid of?

 Archeologists found evidence of wide-spread violence during that period.
 In a kiva near Sleeping Ute Mountain east of this ruin, archeologists collected human coprolites containing human myoglobin, a skeletal muscle protein not found in the intestine - indisputable evidence of cannibalism.
 It seemed too shocking to believe.
-On the other hand, Kuro-e knew that at the time when these people were facing unspeakable atrocity, large swaths of Asia and Europe were engulfed in horrific violence.
+On the other hand, Kuro-e knew that at the time when these people were facing unspeakable atrocity, large swaths of Asia and Europe were engulfed by horrific violence.
 Civilization did not seem to improve human behaviors.
 Indeed, some of the most heinous atrocities were committed by the most technologically advanced nations; the Second World War made that abundantly clear.
 Perhaps, whatever horror that happened here in these canyons in the 12th and 13th centuries might not be an aberration.
 These people were just like the rest of us.

-Canyon Twilight Photo by Tim Wong
+Canyon Twilight Photo Tim Wong